gecko-robotics/gecko/readme.md

     - messages can be simple or timestamped
     - Python: messages are `namedtuples`

-# Transport
+# Transport IPC

+Endpoint protocols:

+- Transmisison Control Protocol (TCP): `tcp://host:port`
+- Unix Domain Sockets (UDS): `ipc://path/to/file`

+## Publisher and Subscriber

+1. Start a GeckoCore instance
+    1. The `key` defaults to host name, but can be set to any string
+    1. The idea is every robot (computer) can have a core running
+1. *Binder:* only 1 per port, can be either pub or sub
+    1. Binders can use either TCP or UDS
-1. Binder opens a random port for data
+    1. Binder opens a random port for data for TCP
-    1. Note: either a publisher or a subscriber can bind to a port
+    1. *Note:* either a publisher or a subscriber can bind to an endpoint
-1. Binder tells GeckoCore the topic and address/port
+    1. A multicast message is sent to core
-1. GeckoCore acknowledges the binder
+1. GeckoCore acknowledges the binder with an `ok` message
+1. *Connecter:* can be many per endpoint, can be pub or sub
-1. A connector wants to connect to a topic and asks GeckoCore for the address/port
+    1. First connector sends a multicast message to core asking for the endpoint for a topic
+    1. Only 1 service can publish a topic and it exists on only 1 endpoint
 1. GeckoCore:
-    1. If topic is found, return the address/port and an ok status
+    1. If topic is found, return the endpoint and an `ok` message
-    1. If topic is *not* found, returns None
+    1. If topic is *not* found, returns `None`

-1. Connector connects to the binder with the given address/port
-    1. *Binder:* only 1 per port, can be either pub or sub
-    1. *Connecter:* can be many per port, can be pub or sub
+## Request and Reply

+In work

+## Core

 This is the main message hub.
 GeckoCore also is passed the PIDs for processes on the local machine and prints performance data on each process: